Jocelyn Papprill - whakaraupō moana

 Claire Booker

 Claire is a graduate of the University of Otago and completed the inaugural Agricultural Innovation course.
 Claire is passionate about the rural sector, land stewardship, and the environment.
-Claire had her first connection with the Untouched World Foundation at Ōruawairua in 2018 as a high school leaver and has since been involved with supporting the delivery of other programmes and attended Advanced Leadership Programmes.
+Claire had her first connection with the Untouched World Foundation at Ōruawairua in 2018 as a high school leaver and has since been involved with supporting the delivery of other programmes.
 Claire currently works in the agriculture industry where she combines her love for agriculture and sustainability and continues to support the Untouched World Foundation kaupapa while living in Dunedin.